Sinorbis

 Why is WeChat marketing important?

 Within 14 months of its release in 2011, WeChat climbed to 100 million registered users, and six months later this number doubled.
-Eventually, WeChat reached over 1.2 million active users which continues to grow annually.
+Eventually, WeChat reached over 1.3 billion active monthly users which continues to grow annually.
 It is clear that the Chinese population spends an astonishing amount of time on WeChat.
 Here are some statistics about WeChat that can put into perspective how important this app is to the Chinese population.

 • 46TB of data consumed on WeChat over one minute of the morning rush hour